 In a dusty postcard and stamp collectors’ shop in Norwich a weird and wonderful recipe book once nestled in a glass topped display case.

-Full of wonderful photographs of film stars wearing aprons and chefs hats, wielding wooden spoons and posting beside ovens, it’s an absolute peach.
+Full of wonderful photographs of film stars wearing aprons and chefs hats, wielding wooden spoons and posing beside ovens, it’s an absolute peach.
 I bought it for £12, loved it and decided there and then to start eating like the stars.

 Thus began my obsession with collecting film star recipes and I now have over 7,000 dishes recommended by my Hollywood idols and am gradually cooking my way through them.
 Favourites so far include Marlene Dietrich’s Lamb Chops en Casserole, Vincent Price’s Chicken in Vermouth and Ida Lupino’s Lemon Mousse.